|

 control electrical power for various types of electric-discharge lamps,

-providing the necessary circuit conditions for starting and operating
+providing the necessary circuit conditions for starting and operating them.

 In a fluorescent lamp, the voltage must be regulated because the current